• Arduino

 KY-051

-This level shifter converts digital signals from one voltage down to another or up.
-A total of four channels are available on which conversions can be made.
+The voltage translator or level shifter converts digital signals from one voltage to another, either up or down.
+This module offers a total of four channels on which the voltage conversions can be carried out.

 Pin assignment